Answer…No. Is it the famed spot where the Pilgrims stepped off of the Mayflower? Almost certainly not. But it is something significant nonetheless.

 “Don’t you think the Pilgrims were surprised to find that it already said 1620 on it?”

-The first person to assign any significance to Plymouth Rock was a church Elder, William Faunce.
+The first person to assign any significance to Plymouth Rock was a church Elder, Thomas Faunce.
 In 1741, Faunce was in his 90s.
 At the time, there were plans to build a new wharf which would bury Plymouth Rock.
 This meant nothing to folks at the time.
 But old Faunce asked to be brought down to the shore so that he could say his farewells to the Rock.
 Probably more than a bit confused, friends procured a chair, carried the old man to the Rock and a small crowd gathered as he shed tears.

 The Rock, Faunce told them, had been the first place the Pilgrims stepped when they arrived in Plymouth.
 His father, who came not long after the first settlers and knew them, had told Faunce this story.
 Those who listened were moved.
 The wharf was still built, but the Rock was left in place, part of it protruding from the middle of wharf.